- Related links

 - When the container is full, sealed and labeled, store it out of reach of children and dispose of it properly at a sharps collection station or using another method described in the correct disposal tab.

 Correct disposal of medical sharps

-Here are several options for disposing of household sharp.
+Here are several options for disposing of household sharps.

-- Take your sharps to a registered sharps collection stations.
+- Take your sharps to a registered sharps collection station.